Business Taxes

 Reporting on Other Forms

-• Enter gross income attributable to business use of your home on Form 8829, line 8, based on Schedule C, line 29, and any gains or losses from Forms 8949, Schedule D, or Form 4797.
+• Enter gross income attributable to business use of your home on Form 8829, line 8, based on Schedule C, line 29.

 Special Considerations

-• If you had a casualty loss related to your business home, complete a worksheet version of Form 4684 to determine deductible losses.
-Do not file this worksheet; keep it for records.
+• For casualty losses related to your business home, use a worksheet based on Form 4684 to determine deductible losses.
+Keep the worksheet for records; do not file it.

 • For disaster-related losses, include only those attributable to federally declared disasters in column (b) of line 9.